bloodycoder/githack/README.md

 # githack

+## sorry,github has changed its code.A new registed account can't star now.

 This is a project that helps you get more github stars automatically,which is written in python 2.7.10.

 There are two files,*github.py* and *github_join.py*.